SPLATteam/SPLAT-WebGuide/docs/glossary.rst

 Sum(NewCapacity_Wind, t) <= WindBR_RHS(t)

-The equation suggests that the new installed capacity of solar PV or wind for a given country for a given year should be below the upper limits defined in this sheet.
+The equation suggests that the new installed capacity of solar PV or wind for year t should be below the upper build limits defined in this sheet.

 The parameters used in this sheet are as follows: